argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 ## Helm Chart Repositories

-Non standard Helm Chart repositories have to be registered under the `helm.repositories` key in the `argocd-cm` ConfigMap.
-Each repository must have `url` and `name` fields.
+Non standard Helm Chart repositories have to be registered under the `repositories` key in the `argocd-cm` ConfigMap.
+Each repository must have `url`, `type` and `name` fields.
 For private Helm repos you may need to configure access credentials and HTTPS settings using `usernameSecret`, `passwordSecret`, `caSecret`, `certSecret` and `keySecret` fields.